-Don't add soil into the pond unless using aquatic planting baskets as the fertilisers in soil can feed algae and cause blooms.
-If you vacuum your pond regularly this will also prevent a build up of sludge at the bottom.
+Don't add soil to the pond unless using aquatic planting baskets as the fertilisers in the soil can feed algae and cause blooms.
+If you vacuum your pond regularly this will also prevent a build-up of sludge at the bottom.
 Any soil which has come out of baskets will be removed during this process too.

 GardenSite sells a wide range of Blanket Weed Treatments and Remedies, but first, you have to clear as much blanket weed as you can using a net or a stick.